 - While they last, $16 buys admission for one ($30 = admission for two or $55 = admission for four) to Zoo Atlanta, thanks to a deal on Groupon.

 - Saturday & Sunday, August 19 & 20, 2017, are City of Atlanta and Fulton County Family Days at Zoo Atlanta.
 If you show either proof of residence in the city of Atlanta or Fulton County or a City of Atlanta or Fulton County employee ID card, you’ll receive free admission for two adults and up to four children.

 - From September 2-4, 2017, if you wear black-and-white, you’ll save $5 on general admission to Zoo Atlanta, thanks to the twin pandas’ birthday offer.
 Savings valid at the gate only.

 - If you have a library card, you can check out a family pass at Georgia’s public libraries (they’re available at participating branches in all 159 counties) & get free admission to Zoo Atlanta for a family of four.
 There’s one pass per location.
-The pass may be checked out once per year, per card, per household, and it is valid for two adults and up to two children.
+The pass may be checked out once per year, per card, per household, and it is valid for up to four guests.
 Essentially, you check out the Zoo Atlanta Family Pass DVD at the front desk of your local library, and when you return the DVD to your library, you will receive a receipt, which is required for Zoo admission.
-The pass is valid for 7 days from the date of the receipt showing the return of the DVD.
+The pass is valid for 14 days from the date of the receipt showing the return of the DVD.
 FYI–Per the comments on previous Zoo Atlanta posts, the pass can be difficult to get, as some library locations won’t let you reserve the DVD in advance.
 Still, it’s worth a shot.

 Zoo Atlanta is located at 800 Cherokee Ave.
 SE, Atlanta.